-Once you get an idea about exactly what it is that you offer, break down those goals into quarterly, monthly, and weekly.
-Create a plan that is flexible enough to allow revisions.
+Once you get an idea about exactly what it is that you offer, break down those goals into quarterly, monthly, and weekly plans.
+Create plans that are flexible enough to allow revisions.

 These would be one-on-one phone calls or face-to-face interviews in which you would ask them open-ended questions.
 In feedback forms, customers type something and the information is digitally recorded; you cannot ask for clarification or ask deeper questions to know the exact problem.